-“More than half of Kenya has been invaded by the papaya mealybug and its impact has led to some farmers abandoning growing the fruit altogether,” said Mr Fernadis Makale, an Invasive Species Management Assistant based at CABI’s Kenya centre in Nairobi.
+“More than half of Kenya has been invaded by the papaya mealybug.
+And its impact has led to some farmers abandoning growing the fruit altogether,” said Mr Fernadis Makale.
+He is an Invasive Species Management Assistant based at CABI’s Kenya centre in Nairobi.
 He is part of a team of CABI (Centre for Agriculture and Bioscience International).

-To enhance control of this devastating pest, researchers from CABI shared their expertise on the pest’s management, as part of a new multiagency technical brief addressing the description, identification and its sustainable management.
+Additionally, to enhance control of this devastating pest, researchers from CABI shared their expertise on the pest’s management.
+This came as part of a new multiagency technical brief addressing the description, identification and its sustainable management.

-A technical team from a range of partners has reviewed the document.
-It included representatives from the Ministries of Agriculture, Livestock, Fisheries and Industry, Trade and Cooperatives, Mombasa, Kilifi and Kwale county governments.
-Others are the Kenya Agricultural & Livestock Research Organisation (Kalro), Kenya Forestry Research Institute (Kefri), Kenya Plant Health Inspectorate Service (Kephis), National Museums of Kenya, the University of Nairobi and Precision Agriculture for Development.
+Furthermore, a technical team from a range of partners has reviewed the document.
+It included representatives from the Ministries of Agriculture, Livestock, Fisheries and Industry, etc. As well as members from Mombasa, Kilifi and Kwale county governments.
+Others are the Kenya Agricultural & Livestock Research Organisation (Kalro), Kenya Forestry Research Institute (Kefri) etc.

-“The technical brief is the culmination of shared expertise across many partners, with the same aim of tackling this devastating pest of the papaya fruit – a key crop for many smallholder farmers in Kenya who rely on it to sustain their livelihoods,” said Dr Monica Kansiime, a scientist and agricultural economist at CABI’s centre in Nairobi,.
+“The technical brief is the culmination of shared expertise across many partners, with the same aim of tackling this devastating pest of the papaya fruit.
+A key crop for many smallholder farmers in Kenya who rely on for their livelihoods,” said Dr Monica Kansiime.
+She is a scientist and agricultural economist at CABI’s centre in Nairobi.

-In 2017, SciDev.Net reported how pawpaw farmers in Pakistan averted a near-complete devastation of the country’s papaya crop, which was affected by the mealybug pest, after replacing ineffective conventional chemical pesticides with natural predators that proved to be successful.
+In 2017, SciDev.Net reported how pawpaw farmers in Pakistan averted a near-complete devastation of the country’s papaya crop.
+The mealybug pest, is what ravaged the crops.